-When staff assessed people as not having capacity, they made decisions in the best interest of people and considered the person's communication needs, wishes, feelings, culture and history.
+When staff assessed patients as not having capacity, they made decisions in the best interest of people and considered the person's wishes, communication needs, feelings, culture and history.
+We reviewed capacity assessments where staff had to make best interest decisions for people.
+Staff recorded the rationale for their decisions which were made in the best interest and safety of people using the services.

 Staff said they involved families where appropriate and tried different ways to communicate with the person to assess capacity.
 Records demonstrated in all cases where family were involved that discussions took place regularly.